ianrenton/ianrenton.com/_usv01/2023-03-11-usv-01-software-setup.markdown

 ## Controlling the Motors

 Just like getting MPU data, controlling the servo outputs is done in C using `librobotcontrol`.
-I wanted to expose this control to all sorts of programs on board, so as with the code above, I made a simple C program which accepts UDP packets and uses them to issue demands to the throttle ESC and rudder servo.
+I wanted to expose this control to all sorts of programs on board, so as with the code above, I made a simple C program which accepts UDP packets and uses them to issue demands to the throttle ESC and rudder servo: [Beaglebone Blue Heading UDP Servo Control](https://github.com/ianrenton/beaglebone-blue-udp-senrvo-control).

-*(Completed soon, watch this space!)*
+This accepts UDP packets with a fixed format, "X,Y" in ASCII text where X is a throttle setting between 0 and 100, and Y is a rudder setting between -100 (port) and +100 (starboard).
+An example packet is therefore "50.0,-100.0" for half throttle, rudder fully to port.

+Control system software can then issue these UDP packets to control the throttle ESC and rudder servo without having to embed the low-level control logic internally.

 ## Control System